Skip to content

 Side-by-side full and simplified virtual keyboards

 You can change the layout of the On-Screen Keyboard (OSK) in Windows 11 to suit your typing needs or device.
-The OSK is a virtual keyboard that displays on your screen, allowing you to input text using a mouse, touch, or other pointing devices.
+The OSK is a virtual keyboard that appears on your screen.
+It lets you type using a mouse, touch, or other pointing devices.

 Windows 11 offers several pre-set keyboard layouts, including standard, wide, split, and touch keyboard options.
 You can access these by clicking the settings icon (gear) on the OSK itself.